 No vaccine is required to visit Brazil.
 But the yellow fever vaccine is recommended if you are going to visit the Amazon and other places.

-Now when we travel we like to be connected to the Internet.
-So we can share our experiences with family, friends and on social media.
+Now when we travel, we like to be connected to the Internet.
+So we can share our experiences with family, and friends and on social media.

 Roaming in Brazil is not exactly cheap.
-So it is advisable to hire a local SIM that allows you to have internet in Brazil on your mobile.
-This way you can always be connected and upload your photos on Instagram 😉
+So it is advisable to hire a local SIM that allows you to have the internet in Brazil on your mobile.

-The metro is very useful, especially to reach the monuments that are located in the historic center.
-It’s a fast and safe option.
+The metro is very useful, especially for reaching the monuments that are located in the historic center.
+Moreover, it’s a fast and safe option.

-The car I think is the worst option, because the traffic is like hell.
-Also, if you don’t know, GPS can get you into unsafe areas.
+The car, I think, is the worst option because the traffic is like hell.
+Also, if you don’t know where you are going, the GPS can lead you into and through unsafe areas.

 The bike is another good option, especially for exploring the coast.
-Rio de Janeiro has many kilometers of bike path.
-It is a safe, healthy and ecological way to visit the city.
+Rio de Janeiro has many kilometers of bike paths.
+It is a safe, healthy, and ecological way to visit the city.

 Security tips in Rio de Janeiro

-Imitate carioca clothing type.
-Leave the heels at home, the expensive watch, the golden necklaces and the earrings.
+- Imitate carioca clothing type.
+Leave the heels at home, the expensive watch, the gold necklaces, and the earrings.

-Pay attention on the beach, don’t neglect your stuff.
-Here it is better to bring only the necessary, nothing more.
+- Pay attention to the beach, and don’t neglect your stuff.
+It is better to bring only the necessary items, nothing more.

 Do you know Rio de Janeiro?
-Tell us what your recommendations are for getting to know the Wonderful City.
+Let us know your recommendations for getting to know the Wonderful City.